DaVieS007/bhyve-webadmin/README.md

 # BVCP Application (Bhyve Virtual-Machine Control Panel)

-**Current Version: 2.1.x-Release**
+**Current Version: 2.2.x-Release**

 ## In Nutshell
-BVCP is a graphical and secure webcontrol panel for FreeBSD Bhyve's Virtual Machines.
+BVCP is a graphical and secure web control panel designed for managing FreeBSD bhyve virtual machines.
-BVCP is made with love and for enterprise use, 24/7 NON-STOP operation, tested on production enterprise-class area.
+Engineered for datacenter-grade reliability, BVCP is built for continuous 24/7 operation with a focus on stability and performance.
-Unlike many others, BVCP is just a native application/software for FreeBSD with a one-click-install feature.
+It is a native FreeBSD application featuring a simple one-click installation process, ensuring quick and effortless deployment.
-BVCP is shall not interfere or modify your system settings it can be run at most of environments.
+BVCP operates independently of system configurations and does not modify existing settings, allowing it to run smoothly in most environments.
-BVCP can handle more physical hosts with one interface without clustering.
-Fun Fact: The software made within 4 months.
+With BVCP, administrators can manage multiple physical hosts through a single unified interface—without the need for clustering.

 ## Introduction
-This is a personal project from the author of nPulse.net, Viktor Hlavaji (DaVieS). nPulse.net is always willing to share knowledge and resources with others, and I have 10+ experience of making industry-class / enterprise-class softwares.

-It does have a Graphical user Interface via webinterface and also a CLI and an API.
-The software provides webGUI to let you manage Virtual Machines remotely.

-The software is uses our framework "Kinga Framework" which is used in various enterprise-class products already since 2017.
-Mostly written in C/C++.
-The software has its components:
+This project is a personal initiative by Viktor Hlavaji (DaVieS), the creator of nPulse.net.
+With over a decade of experience in developing industry-class and enterprise-grade software, we brings deep expertise and a passion for sharing knowledge and resources.

+The software offers a graphical user interface accessible via a web interface, complemented by a command-line interface (CLI) and a fully featured API.
+This design enables flexible, remote management of virtual machines through an intuitive web GUI and via custom solutions.

+Built on the robust and proven Kinga Framework, which has powered various enterprise-class products since 2017, the software is primarily developed in C and C++ to ensure high performance and reliability.

+The architecture is modular and consists of the following key components:
-- Frontend (Web Interface)
+- Frontend (non privileged web interface) for user interaction
-- Backend (Worker)
+- Backend (Worker) handling core operational tasks with elevated privileges
-- Helper
+- Helper is handling the virtual machine launch tasks
-- Utils
+- This structure supports scalability, maintainability, and efficient operation in production environments.

 Please refer to the website for more informations: [bhyve.npulse.net](https://bhyve.npulse.net)